Green Christmas: Sustainable Wrapping Ideas

 Hannah – Brown paper and recycled christmas card tags

+We like to have a simple, green Christmas, with as little waste as possible.
 I like to use simple brown paper that can be recycled and save ribbons for wrapping each year.
 I use pinking shears to cut out tags from old Christmas cards, and attach them with raffia and some natural decorations like pine cones, fir, or dried grasses.

 Amy – Make your own